kiralong/RADseq_pipeline/README.md

 # README - RADseq Pipeline
 Running Restriction Site associated DNA data instructions

-Latest update: 10/20/20
+Latest update: 10/27/20

-This doc is notes and instructions on the pipeline to process raw RADseq data.
+This doc is notes and instructions on a pipeline to process raw RADseq data.
 The provided reference scripts are the ones I actually used in my own computing cluster, but you will need to tweak them to run on your own data and in your own computing environment.

 ## Overall Pipeline Summary